monika2009/sps.md/README.md

 ```
 ### B.) Set another formula to get entire row  colour **Red** if avarage value equal to or less then 2.5

+- open a spreadsheet in Google Sheets.
+- Select the cells you want to apply format rules to.
+- Click Format and then Conditional formatting.
+A toolbar will open to the right.
+- Create a rule.
+- In rule condition select less then or equal to 2.5
+- Select colour Red
+- Single color: Under "Format cells if," choose the condition that you want to trigger the rule.
+Under "Formatting style, choose what the cell will look like when conditions are met.
+- click the Down arrow Down Arrow.
+- Click Done.